MisterTR/modmail.py/README.md

 **How to use**
 * to send message to mods; just dm the bot account, when the message has been successfully sent, you will be notified
 * to reply as a mod; use /thread ThreadNumber ReplyContent to reply to the respective threads

-**Future additions**
-* include checks so that only the mods of a server can reply to the messages

 **Please have a look at [setup.md](./setup.md) for setup instructions**